 The IST have qualitatively stressed the importance of trade literature, technical reports, data sheets, conference papers and proceedings, personal and departmental collections and even newspapers.
 The following statements of respondents make it clear that trade literature is a significant source of information to the IST and they have greater dependence and need for it.

-"I depended mainly on the trade catalogues and data sheets available in the section to meet the information needed during the week"; "I always use the readers, service cards in the journals to get catalogues and more information from the manufacturers"; "I collect information by scanning journals like 'Machine Design', 'Industrial Product Finder', etc., contacting suppliers, studying product catalogues and visiting other similar installations elsewhere"; "I make regular correspondence with the manufacturers and their representatives, visit exhibitions and other centres where information about products are displayed".
+"I depended mainly on the trade catalogues and data sheets available in the section to meet the information needed during the week"; "I always use the readers service cards in the journals to get catalogues and more information from the manufacturers"; "I collect information by scanning journals like 'Machine Design', 'Industrial Product Finder', etc., contacting suppliers, studying product catalogues and visiting other similar installations elsewhere"; "I make regular correspondence with manufacturers and their representatives, visit exhibitions and other centres where information about products are displayed".

 Personal and departmental collections of the space technologists consist mainly of internally generated information, free reading materials, preprints, journals, trade catalogues, standard specifications, reprints, reports, diagrams, handbooks, manuals and are not generally well organised.

 A typical respondent says "I get most of the information required for my work from the departmental collection and from books in the library."

-Among the informal sources, the space technologists have depended heavily on two intra-personal sources, namely, personal experience and results of their own experiments which very well goes with the observation of Shuchman (1982, p 5) about American engineers that "the primary source of engineering information is largely what the engineer keeps in his head".
-This is followed by dependence on superiors, peers and colleagues in the organisation which again is on par with findings of Glass and Norwood (1959), Sherwin and Inemson, (1966), Rosenbloom and Wolek (1970) and Gralewiska-Vickery (1976), p 269).
-The IST have depended least on fellow professionals outside-the-organisation for work-related information.
+Among the informal sources, the space technologists have depended heavily on two intra-personal sources, namely, personal experience and results of their own experiments.

+This very well goes with the observation of Shuchman (1982, p 5) about American engineers that "the primary source of engineering information is largely what the engineer keeps in his head".
 The discussion with respondents revealed that the "personal experience plays a major role and only when there is a vague resemblance one is lead to formal literature".
 Due to high specialisation and need for practical processes the nucleus of information-gathering activities of the IST is often oneself.
 The inter-personal contacts are mainly for opinion, suggestions and references.